 I was once a monk and a most enthusiastic papist when I began that cause.

-Luther sought salvation according to the church.
-The Catholic church taught that men and women had to be saved by grace.
-But God only awarded grace to those who demonstrated a propensity for holy living, in the same way some would demonstrate a propensity for baseball, or metal working, or organization.
+Luther sought salvation through an excruciation mean such as sleeping on the ground and whipping himself.
+He did so because the Catholic church taught that God only awarded grace to those who demonstrated a propensity for holy living, in the same way some would demonstrate a propensity for baseball, or metal working, or organization.

 Luther sought to earn God’s grace which would then justify him and cover his sin debt.
 But as Luther become a priest and then a doctor of theology, he found himself constantly failing God.
 Yes, he worked hard.
 He would confess sins for hours, study for days, and fast for weeks.
 Yet, he was never able to be holy enough for God.
 Luther commented,